The local-first network scanner

 Offline ed25519 license check

-Your license is verified locally with an ed25519 signature — no license server, no online activation, no check-in.
+Your license is verified locally with an ed25519 signature.
+There's no license server, no online activation, no check-in.
 It keeps working even fully offline.

 Opt-in outbound only

-Data leaves only when you turn a feature on: AI (to your provider), Fingerbank device lookup, or WAN-IP info.
-Each is off by default and clearly labelled.
+Data leaves only when you turn a feature on or run an online tool: AI (to your provider), Fingerbank lookup, WAN-IP info, speed test and hop geolocation (Cloudflare & RIPE NCC), or webhooks you configure.
+Everything is off by default and clearly labeled.

 Lightweight, read-only scans